Atlas975/Notes/MachineLearning/NeuralNetworks/Backpropagation.md

 ![[Pasted image 20220621204400.png||350|350]]

 - Backpropagation starts from the loss function and propagates backwards1
-- The loss function ($L$) guides network performance, so all derivatives ar
+- The cost function ($C$) guides network performance, so all derivatives ar
 - The derivates w.r.t the loss function $L$ follow a general pattern:
 -  w.r.t the net inputs